ForEvolve/forevolve.github.io/_posts/en/2020-12-30-book-an-atypical-asp-net-core-5-design-patterns-guide.md

     - .NET 5
     - Book
 proficiency-level: Intermediate
+updates:
+    - { date: 2021-01-04, description: 'Update the subtitle and the header image' }
 ---

 During the summer of 2018, I began writing a book outline with Packt.
 At first, the goal was a 320-350 pages hands-on book about ASP.NET Core design patterns.
 Two years and a half later, we have 750+ pages.
 I can say that I learned many things during that period and that writing a book is way different from what I initially thought.